jetnew/open-worlds/README.md

 ## Upcoming Plans
 In order of priority:
-1. Deploy the server.
-2. Deploy a bot agent.
-3. Deploy the game display.
-4. Accept players' agents via cURL.
+1. Improve game display latency.
+2. Log running time for each component.
-5. Add more game mechanics.
+3. Add more game mechanics.